sam-goodwin/eventual/docs/reference/2-event.md

 ### Publish an Event from outside Eventual

-To publish an event to a Service's Event Bus from outside Eventual, you will first need to obtain the Event Bus's ARN.
-This can be done by accessing the `events.bus` property of the `Service` Construct, which represents the Event Bus for the given Service.
-For example, given a `Service` named `myService`:
+To publish an event to a Service's Event Bus from outside Eventual, you will need to obtain the Event Bus's ARN.
+You can do this by accessing the `events.bus` property of the Service `Construct`, which is the Event Bus for the Service.
+For example, if you have a Service named `myService`:

 ```ts
 const myService = new Service(..);